hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Comment out some prints in main display path.

+Display cached cell eval data, to make the spreadsheet displaying fast in general, irrespective of the amount of calculations involved in the spreadsheet.
-Display cached cell data.
-Cell data recalculations occur only when some cell content changes due to user triggered actions.
+Cell data recalculations occur only when some cell content changes due to user triggered actions like editing/inserting/deleting cells etc.

+Trap exception during cell =expression evaluation, so that all cells get evaluated and cache gets updated on a call to cdata_update.

+Cells with no data in them maps to 0 for numeric evaluations.